krayin/krayin-docs/docs/1.x/advanced/security-practice.md

 To ensure the security of your system, follow these best practices:

 - Use HTTPS to encrypt communication.
 Google now considers HTTPS as a ranking factor.
-- Keep all software on the server up-to-date, including Bagisto, the database, Adminer/phpMyAdmin, Apache, Redis, etc.
+- Keep all software on the server up-to-date, including Krayin, the database, Adminer/phpMyAdmin, Apache, Redis, etc.
 - Regularly update the server operating system to apply available security patches.
 - Manage files only through secure communication protocols like SSH, SFTP, or HTTPS.
 Disable FTP.
 - Use the **`.htaccess`** file to protect system files when using the Apache web server.